- Home

 There are many species of Aphids (green peach aphid, cotton aphid, potato aphid, cannabis aphid, rice root aphid, foxglove aphid), while some are host specific (monophagous), others feed on many plant species (polyphagus).
 There are different traits which help identify aphids: head shape, siphunculi (a pair of tube like protrusions at the posterior side of the body) size and angle and cauda (a sort of “tail” at the posterior of the body through which honeydew is secreted) size and length.
 Aphids come in many colors (white, black, brown, gray, yellow, light green, or even pink) and can also vary considerably within the species.

-Our Bugs that fight these pests:
+Our Bugs that fight these pests

 Beetles/Weevils